bcgov/platform-developer-docs/platform-storage.md

 description: Describes the different storage technologies used on the OpenShift platform.

-keywords: netapp, net app, nfs, storage, pvc, persistent, storage options
+keywords: netapp, net app, nfs, storage, pvc, persistent, storage options, platform storage

 page_purpose: Describes different platform technologies, types, and services and their details.